-As required by the UAE Federal Law No. (2) of 2015 (as amended), we report that for the year ended 31 December 2021:
+As required by the UAE Federal Law No. 32 of 2021, we report that for the year ended 31 December 2022:

-- i) we have obtained all the information and explanations we considered necessary for the purposes of our audit: - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Articles of Association of the Company and the UAE Federal Law No. (2) of 2015 (as amended); - iii) the Group has maintained proper books of account; - iv) the consolidated financial information included in the Board of Directors' report is consistent with the books of account and records of the Group; - v) investments in shares and stocks are included in note 17 to the consolidated financial statements and include purchases and investments made by the Group during the year ended 31 December 2021; - vi) note 28 reflects the material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended 31 December 2021, any of the applicable provisions of its Articles of Association or of the UAE Federal Law No. (2) of 2015 (as amended) which would have a material impact on its activities or its consolidated financial position as at 31 December 2021; and - viii) there was no social contribution made during the year by the Group.
+- i. we have obtained all the information and explanations we considered necessary for the purposes of our audit; - the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Articles of Association of the Company and the UAE Federal Law No. 32 of 2021; - iii. the Group has maintained proper books of account; - iv. the consolidated financial information included in the Board of Directors' report is consistent with the books of account and records of the Group; - v. investments in shares and stocks are included in note 18 to the consolidated financial statements and include purchases and investments made by the Group during the year ended 31 December 2022; - vi. note 29 reflects the material related party transactions and the terms under which they were conducted; - vii. based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended 31 December 2022, any of the applicable provisions of its Articles of Association or of the UAE Federal Law No. 32 of 2021 which would have a material impact on its activities or its consolidated financial position as at 31 December 2022; and - viii. there was no social contribution made during the year by the Group.

-Signed by Raed Ahmad Partner Ernst & Young Registration No 811
+Signed by Raed Ahmad

+Partner

+Ernst & Young

+Registration No 811

-21 February 2022 Abu Dhabi
+27 February 2023 Abu Dhabi